Forman Christian College: Campus

 Notable additions on the campus following denationalization include the Armacost Science Building, Hope Tower, Mercy Health Care facility, the Light of Hope Elementary School, and the Media Center.
 All of these structures signify the institution's commitment to modern education and research.

 In addition, the men's hostels, originally built in the 1940s, have undergone complete renovations, now offering modern amenities and comfortable living spaces.
 The institution overall has four hostels for intermediate students, two for graduate and undergraduate male students and one for female students, the Hope Tower built in 2014.

-Recently, the institution has constructed a 177,000-square-foot Campus Center.
+Recently, the institution has constructed a 177000 sqft Campus Center.
 This multipurpose facility features an auditorium, Forman Business Incubation Centre, a dining hall, meeting rooms, and offices.

+In February 2026, the university administration inaugurated the Mian Nisar Elahi Pharmacy Labs.
+The project was completed with the assistance of the ATS Group of Industries and is expected to enhance pharmaceutical education in the University.

 Achievements

 Achievements of other Formanites, as the graduates are called, include: